autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 $$

 - indicates that we compute the joint probability over all past and current poses, rather than marginalizing them out
-- gray-shaded area (fromt he figure) covers all past poses $x_{1:t}$, indicating that they are explicitly maintained in the estimation
+- gray-shaded area (from the figure) covers all past poses $x_{1:t}$, indicating that they are explicitly maintained in the estimation
 - this approach provides **smoothing**, allowing the system to refine past estimates when new observations are received

 **Interpretation**: